-This year the newly formed Stroud Trades Council is marking May Day with a Rally and March starting from Bank Gardens, Stroud on Saturday 4th March (the nearest Saturday day to the actual 1st of May).
+Following the success of last year’s event Stroud Trades Union Council will be celebrating May Day with a Rally and March starting from Bank Gardens, Stroud on Saturday 3rd March (the nearest Saturday day to the actual 1st of May).

 For some people May Day is a celebration of the beginning of Summer and is marked with various traditions such as dancing around a Maypole but for trade unionists it means something completely different and is celebrated around the World, not least here in Britain.